Off the Strip

 Pool Experience

-This is a pool for cooling off, not for making plans around.
+This is a pool for cooling off, not a reason to choose the hotel.

 Location & Getting Around